davmre/sigvisa/README.txt

-  score.py                          -- score the events and detections setup.py                          -- compile C files and the python wrapper netvisa.c                         -- python wrapper
+  score.py                          -- score the events and detections setup.py                          -- compile C files and the python wrapper netvisa.c                         -- python wrapper analyze.py                        -- analyze the output of a run

   database/
     ctbt3mos.sql                    -- schema of the data